 The weather was stellar, and we got some quality time on the beach.
 We had so much fun biking from Venice to Santa Monica beach one sunny afternoon before ducking into Rawvolution for milkshakes (which were really bad, in my opinion - mine was blueberry and tasted like slightly sweetened almond milk blended with ice and a few berries.
 Philip had the chocolate one and didn't like it either).

 Onwards and upwards!
-A few days later we were back on the road heading to the Santa Barbara area, first to meet up with Philip's uncle for lunch by the beach on a pier where we watched wild seals swimming around.
+A few days later we were back on the road heading to the Santa Barbara area.

 Hehe, isn't the seal cute?!
 I was so excited to get this great shot of him/her.

 We were sure to hit up the shops and restaurants too!
 We found a really neat new cafe called Epic Bowl that serves frozen fruit blends, topped with fresh fruit, hemp granola, and a drizzle of honey.

 Our next stop was at our friend Gina's house for a fermenting class.
 This is something I've been wanting to get more into, as fermented foods are incredibly healing.
 We learned how to culture coconut, veggies, salsa, even cacao!
 I'll be experimenting a lot once I get home.

 We enjoyed a fun night out in LA with our friend Disa.